Meningitis

 Introduction

 Meningitis is an inflammation of the brain meninges.
-It can be infectious or non-infectious, the latter being caused by other sources of inflammation, such as chemical irritation.
-However, given it's potential severity, infection will be the main focus of this article.
+It can be infectious or non-infectious, the latter being caused by other sources of inflammation

-It occurs at a peak age of 6-12 months, and 75% of cases occur in those under 15 years of age.
+Meningitis occurs at a peak age of 6-12 months, and 75% of cases occur in those under 15 years of age (ref).

 Central nervous system (CNS) infections can range from rapidly fatal to chronic, and effective diagnosis and treatment is crucial for outcomes.
 The need to start antibiotics for bacterial meningitis is balanced with the risk of performing lumbar puncture before ruling out mass lesions.